-All small business corporations filing a combined return (single or multiple) must complete lines 1 through 19 of Form K-120S using the total combined income column from Schedule K-121S. for each member of a unitary business shall be determined by dividing the property, payroll, or sales figure for Kansas by the total property, payroll, or sales figure of the entire group.
-The average is multiplied by the income of the unitary group to determine the income of the company derived from sources in Kansas.
+All small business corporations filing a combined return (single or multiple) must complete lines 1 through 19 of Form K-120S using the total combined income column from Schedule K-121S.

 The Kansas S Corporation return filed on the combined income approach must include Schedule K-121S, which can be found in this booklet.